Spyro: Multiplatform and handhelds (2001–05)

 Season of Ice was the first Spyro game not to be developed by Insomniac Games or be on a Sony console, released for the Game Boy Advance and developed by Digital Eclipse.
 It is known as Spyro Advance in Japan.
 Spyro must use his fire breath to rescue the fairies in the various Fairy Realms after they are frozen by an evil monster named Grendor.

 Season of Flame was the second Digital Eclipse title and was released for the Game Boy Advance.
 It is the sequel to Season of Ice, and introduces new features, such as the ability to breathe other elements besides fire.
 In the game, Spyro must recover the stolen fireflies scattered across the Dragon Realms and foil an evil plot by Ripto and his minions.

-Enter the Dragonfly is available for the PlayStation 2 and Nintendo GameCube, and was developed by Equinox Digital Entertainment and Check Six Studios.
+Enter the Dragonfly is available for the PlayStation 2 and Nintendo GameCube, and was developed by Equinoxe Digital Entertainment and Check Six Studios.
 It had received mixed to negative responses from reviewers, referring to the numerous glitches, lack of storyline, originality, and long load times.
 The story begins with the baby dragons preparing to receive their dragonflies and celebrating.
 Ripto captures the dragonflies, making the dragons helpless, and accidentally scatters the dragonflies across the world with a spell.
 Spyro must recover the dragonflies.

 Attack of the Rhynocs, also known as Spyro Adventure in Europe and Australia, is the third and final game to be developed by Digital Eclipse.
 Spyro is tasked with collecting the "Heart" of each land in order to stop Ripto's latest evil scheme after a machine malfunctions opening a portal, bringing Ripto back into the dragon realms following the events of Enter The Dragonfly.